acm-uiuc/til/_til/vim/paste-a-register-from-insert-mode.md

+---
-# Paste A Register From Insert Mode
+title: Paste A Register From Insert Mode
+category: vim
+---

 Generally pasting a register is done from Normal mode using `p` or something like `'1p` (the former pasting from the default register, `0`, and the